Greece calls on EU/IMF lenders to show political will for deal

 Athens’ foreign creditors are demanding further austerity in exchange for funds, while an angry Greek public has felt the pain of income cuts amid a six-year recession.

-A poll by MRB for Sunday’s Realnews showed that 72 percent of Greeks wanted what Athens calls an “honourable compromise”, meaning concessions from both sides to reach a deal.
-A Marc survey showed that 57 percent wanted Athens to stick to its “red lines” on pension and labour reforms.
+A poll by MRB for Sunday’s Realnews showed that 72 percent of Greeks wanted what Athens calls an “honorable compromise”, meaning concessions from both sides to reach a deal.
+A Marc survey showed that 57 percent wanted Athens to stick to its “red lines” on pension and labor reforms.

 Tsipras will hold a wider cabinet meeting on Sunday, a day before euro zone finance ministers discuss progress made so far in the negotiations.